olivierhagolle/Start_maja/Readme.md

 MAJA is provided under two versions depending on the format you would like to use.

-[You may download MAJA 3.1 from here if you wish to use MUSCATE format](https://mycore.core-cloud.net/index.php/s/XQKQFxAJjGUtLkK).
+[You may download MAJA 3.1 from here if you wish to use MUSCATE format](https://mycore.core-cloud.net/index.php/s/K0wk1OA0SezjreO).
 The format is documented [here](http://www.cesbio.ups-tlse.fr/multitemp/?page_id=8352).

 [You may download MAJA 3.1 from here if you wish to use the native format, as for MAJA 1_0](https://mycore.core-cloud.net/index.php/s/XQKQFxAJjGUtLkK).
-ANyway, be aware that we will probably not maintain that version in the coming years.
+Anyway, be aware that we will probably not maintain that version in the coming years.
 The Native format is documented [here](http://www.cesbio.ups-tlse.fr/multitemp/?page_id=10464)